 We will now try to shift whole pixel columns up and down, depending on their x coordinates.
 The shift pattern will resemble the graph of the sin function, only that we will use a period length of half the width of the image, i.e. 1, and we will shift them up or down by at most 0.1:

-in(xy:[x, y + 0.1 * sin(x * (2*pi))])
+filter sine_finn (image in) in(xy:[x, y + 0.1 * sin(x * (2*pi))]) endThe resulting image looks like this:

 In addition to the familiar cartesian coordinate system, MathMap also supports the polar coordinate system.
 Each pixel has two polar coordinates, namely r and a.
 The following illustration helps in understanding the polar coordinate system: